 England’s Windsor Castle has been home to 39 British monarchs, with its history stretching back nearly 1,000 years to William the Conqueror.
 My guest today is Deborah Cadbury, the author of Queen Victoria’s Matchmaking: The Royal Marriages That Shaped Europe, among many other books.
 We chat about the illustrious history of the castle, what historical events took place within its walls, and what it was like to do research in the Windsor Castle archives.
 British history buffs will not want to miss this episode.

 Windsor and William the Conqueror

-Windsor Castle is the oldest occupied castle in the world, but it’s even more than that.
+Windsor Castle is one of the most important castles near London and the oldest occupied castle in the world, but it’s even more than that.
 As Deborah tells me in this episode of History Fan Girl, the grounds of Windsor Castle are 13 acres, so it has the feel of a town.
 But it’s also a private residence and a window into 1,000 years of British history.
 It was originally picked by Saxon kings as a fortress, but in the 11th century, William the Conqueror chose it as one of nine castles to form a defensive ring outside of London.
 And it was chosen because of its elevation, its close proximity to the Thames, and just a day’s march from the Tower of London.
 It started out as a very simple design, with the round tower at the heart of the castle being one of the very first structures erected.